binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 Some of the sort of information you may get is:

 1. Additional companies
-2. Hosts you didn't know existed with their IP addresses, domain names, countries of origin, region, latitude, longitude and the module used to find the information.
+2. Hosts you did not know existed with their IP addresses, domain names, countries of origin, region, latitude, longitude and the module used to find the information.
 3. Contacts, first and last names, email addresses, pgp key associations
 4. Vulnerabilities, credentials
 5. So many more.